Caleb-o/esolang/notes.md

 ## Top-level code
 If we simply ran the VM top to bottom, we would run into procedures and run their code, which is not desired.
 One solution is, we capture all top-level code and insert it all at the bottom and set the ip to the start of the top-level code.

-Issue: If main exists, do we jump to main?
-That would mean the top-level code is never ran.
-Solution: We always take precedence over top-level code position, and run from top level.
-We would have to insert a GOTO with the index of main for cases where the top-level code ends (if main exists), this will stop it from running random code from procedures.
+**Solution:** Capture all top-level code and create a procedure called "boottop" that is inserted before main.
+Insert a procedure call to "boottop" before its body.
+We will have to fetch its starting index to know where to insert and the insert of booting code will have to be done last.

 ## STD library / Usings
 The import system in Eso is very basic and does not consider resolutions etc. There also is no redirect if a std path is found (currently).